-- (1) The director in charge of investor relations (IR) is responsible for constructive dialogue and communication with shareholders and investors.
-The Management Administration Divisional Headquarters is responsible for practical work matters. - (2) The Management Administration Divisional Headquarters takes the lead, while staff from the IR & PR Office and others meet regularly and implement the business of the company in cooperation with each other.
+- (1) The director in charge of investor relations (IR) is responsible for constructive dialogue and communication with shareholders and investors. - (2) Staff from the Corporate Communication Office and others meet regularly and implement the business of the company in cooperation with each other.

-- 2. Dialogue with Shareholders and Investors - (1) In terms of the dialogue with shareholders and investors, the basic principle is that as much of this as possible is done by the Director of IR or the CEO to ensure the outcomes of the dialogue is clearly reflected in management. - (2) In addition to one-on-one meetings, the following methods of communication are used. - · Company briefings on the mid-range business plan and business strategy - Participation in IR conferences arranged by securities companies - · Improved provision of information via the company website, notices of convocation of shareholders' meetings, etc. - (3) The company views the General Meeting of Shareholders as an important forum for dialogue with shareholders and investors, and therefore endeavors to provide ample opportunity for Q&A with stakeholders.
+2. Dialogue with Shareholders and Investors

+- (1) In terms of the dialogue with shareholders and investors, the basic principle is that as much of this as possible is done by the Director of IR or the CEO to ensure the outcomes of the dialogue is clearly reflected in management. - (2) In addition to one-on-one meetings, the following methods of communication are used. - Company briefings on the mid-range business plan and business strategy - Participation in IR conferences arranged by securities companies - Improved provision of information via the company website, notices of convocation of shareholders' meetings, etc. - (3) The company views the General Meeting of Shareholders as an important forum for dialogue with shareholders and investors, and therefore endeavors to provide ample opportunity for Q&A with stakeholders.